bradgwest/paap/paper.md

 The large availability of annotated datasets has led to many authors focusing on supervised learning tasks.
 Comparatively little art research focuses on unsupervised learning, including clustering.
-Clustering artwork has a number of applications to aid the art expert, including identifying distinct periods within an artists career, shared techniques between groups of artists, and distinct periods within unattributed groups of work (e.g. ancient east Asian art).
+Clustering artwork has a number of applications to aid the art expert in knowledge discovery, including identifying distinct periods within an artists career, shared techniques between groups of artists, and distinct periods within unattributed groups of work (e.g. ancient east Asian art).